Fibreglass Roofing Cost

 There are several additional costs that you may need to consider when it comes to installing a fibreglass roof.
 You may also want to consider completing some additional jobs at the same time as your fibreglass roof installation.
 Below, we will go over these additional costs.

-Skylight Installation
+Skylight Installation Costs

 When you are getting a new roof installed, you may want to consider getting a skylight installed.
-A skylight can help add additional natural light to your home and improve its overall aesthetics.
-The average cost for a skylight installation is around £1100.
+The average cost of Velux window installation is around £1,100.

-Home Extension
+Home Extension Costs

 You may be looking for a new roof because you're planning on getting an extension on your home.
 An extension can add additional living space to your home and can be utilised for many uses.
 The average cost of a home extension is usually around £40,000.

-House Exterior Paint
+House Exterior Paint Costs

-Flat Roof Cost
+Flat Roof Costs

-Labour Costs and Timescales
+Fibreglass Roofing Labour Costs and Timescales

 If you are wondering what the labour costs are, you need to know that the labour costs will depend on several factors.
 Firstly, different roofing companies charge different amounts.
 If you are working with a local independent roofing company, you can expect to pay less than if you were to go for a big brand company.

 Also, the size of your roof will affect the labour costs.
 The larger your roof is, the more you can expect to pay in labour costs as the job will take longer.
-Also, those based in and around London can expect to pay more for the labour costs than those based in other areas of the UK.
+Also, those based in and around London can expect to pay more for labour costs than those based in other areas of the UK.

 Cost Factors of a Fibreglass Roof